Last reviewed on 11th August 2023 by Martin Alexander (Mortgage Advisor)

-Part and part mortgages can be a great option to minimise monthly mortgage payments.
-Most lenders offer mortgages that cater to different types of borrowers.
-This includes differences in how a mortgage can be repaid.
+Part and part mortgages can be a great way to minimise your monthly mortgage payments.
+Most lenders offer various mortgage types to suit different types of borrowers.
+This includes multiple options for how a mortgage can be repaid.

 What is a part and part mortgage?

 A repayment mortgage alone would guarantee your balance to be settled at the end of your term, as long as you keep up with payments.
-Furthermore, you’d only repay the interest on an interest-only mortgage.
+Furthermore, an interest-only mortgage would only require you to repay the interest on your loan.
 As a result, you’d have the loan balance to pay once your term ends.

 Advantages of having a part and part mortgage

-One of the main advantages of part and part mortgages is that monthly payments can be lower than average.
+One of the main advantages is that monthly mortgage payments can be lower than repayment mortgages.

 Another huge advantage is that when compared to interest-only mortgages, you’ll have less capital to pay at the end of your mortgage.
-There’s also less overall interest to pay than an interest-only mortgage, as the capital is reduced over the length of the term.
-Ultimately, the interest reduces in line with repayments on the loan.
+There’s also less overall interest to pay than an interest-only mortgage, as the capital is reduced over the term.
+Ultimately, the interest is reduced in line with the repayments on the loan.

-Lenders can be negotiable, allowing you to set the amount of interest and repayment on a mortgage.
-For instance, you may be able to set up your mortgage as part 80% repayment and part 20% interest-only.
+Lenders tend to be negotiable, allowing you to set the interest and repayment amount on a mortgage.
+For instance, you may be able to set up your mortgage as 80% repayment and 20% interest-only.

 There aren’t any major disadvantages with part and part mortgages but there’s still a lot to consider.

-You’ll also have an outstanding balance of interest once your mortgage term expires.
-Even if you have a repayment plan or strategy to clear the balance at the end of your mortgage term, it’s still a cost you’ll have to bear in mind.
+You’ll also have an outstanding interest balance once your mortgage term expires.
+Even if you have a repayment plan to clear the balance at the end of your mortgage term, it’s still a cost you’ll have to prepare for.

-With all this in mind, part and part mortgages may be cheaper each month, but typically cost more overall than repayment mortgages.
-That being said, you can make an enquiry and an advisor will go through each of the costs with you, giving you a more accurate picture.
+With all this in mind, part and part mortgages may be cheaper each month, but will typically cost more overall than a repayment mortgage.
+That being said, you can make an enquiry and an advisor will go through each of the costs with you, giving you a more accurate idea.

 How to apply for a part interest and part repayment mortgage

-Applying for a part and part mortgage isn’t that different from a regular mortgage.
-For instance, you’d still require an income, deposit and a credit check.
-The small differences appear with how a mortgage is arranged.
+Applying for a part-interest and part-repayment mortgage isn’t that different from applying for a regular mortgage.
+For instance, you’d still require an income, deposit, and undergo a credit check.
+The small differences appear in how a mortgage is arranged.

-Part and part mortgage lenders will require details of how you intend to pay the balance towards the end of your mortgage.
+Your lender will also require details of how you intend to pay the balance towards the end of your mortgage.
 Whether you have a repayment vehicle or another repayment strategy, be sure to have every detail ready for when lenders request this information.

 Financial situations can often change.
 This is likely to happen over the length of a mortgage, as mortgages often run for decades.
-For instance, if your repayment strategy no longer seems viable or you simply want to start repaying the entire mortgage earlier than planned, you may be able to remortgage.
+For instance, if your repayment strategy no longer seems viable or you simply want to start repaying more of your mortgage earlier than planned, you may be able to remortgage.

-The aim of a remortgage would be to switch from a part and part mortgage to a repayment mortgage.
-This can also be useful for when you have an increase in income and simply want to repay your mortgage in a more traditional manner.
-Furthermore, you won’t have an outstanding balance at the end of your term, as long as you’ve repaid on time.
+Typically, in cases such as these, the aim of a remortgage would be to switch to a repayment mortgage.
+This can also be useful when you have an increase in income and want to repay your mortgage in a more traditional manner.
+Furthermore, you won’t have an outstanding balance at the end of your term, if you’ve repaid on time.

-On the other hand, if your finances have taken a turn for the worse, it may become difficult to remortgage.
-This is because each time you switch mortgages, your new or existing lender will carry out an assessment to ensure your mortgage is affordable.
+If your finances have taken a turn for the worse, it may become difficult to remortgage.
+This is because each time you switch mortgages, your lender will carry out an assessment to ensure your mortgage is affordable.
 If your finances are stretched, you could fall short of affordability.
 Do proceed with caution if you find yourself in this situation or contact our advisors for help.

-To get the absolute perfect mortgage, speak to an experienced advisor who understands the entire mortgage market.
-The experience from a specialist can often save a huge chunk of money over your mortgage term.
+To find a suitable mortgage, speak to an experienced advisor who understands the entire mortgage market.
+The experience from an expert can often save a huge chunk of money over your mortgage term.

-Each borrower’s financial situation varies and is unique.
-Our advisors will select the most suitable mortgage type to suit your individual needs.
+Each borrower’s finances vary and having some flexibility on your mortgage can certainly help.
+Our advisors will select the most suitable mortgage type to match your individual needs.
 While a deal may be great for one borrower, it doesn’t mean that it’s also the best deal for you.